vinta/awesome-python/README.md

 *Useful libraries or tools that don't fit in the categories above.*

 * [IPython](https://github.com/ipython/ipython) - IPython provides a rich toolkit to help you make the most out of using Python interactively.
+* [bpython](http://bpython-interpreter.org) – bpython is a fancy interface to the Python interpreter for Linux, BSD, OS X and Windows (with some work).

 ## Editor Plugins